Zildj1an/SELEX/README.md

 The robot uses the audio robot.mp3 and gets it from Robot Raspberry's /mnt/usbdrive/ (put it there or edit the location).
 You can load the protocol in the Opentrons application, available <a href = "https://opentrons.com/ot-app">here</a>.

+## Other suggested custom hardware

+We also handcrafted some modules from ourselves to make things easier and make them fit in the robot.
+We used a 3D-printed for some of our designs for storing Eppendorf and Falcon tipracks.
+We also deisgned a PCB for a potenciostat microcontroller and an auxiliar thermic module to cool to 4 degrees Celsius, and so on.

 ## Authors
 * [Pablo Villalobos](https://github.com/pablo-vs)